-The SEND policy will be reviewed annually and the Governing Body's Annual Report will report on the implementation of the policy.
+The SEND policy will be reviewed annually.

 How Gilbert Colvin Primary School assesses and reviews the progress of pupils with SEND

 We have robust tracking systems for monitoring the progress of all our pupils, including those with SEND.
 Pupil progress conferences are held termly, attended by the class teacher and parents, at which action is planned to address any lack of progress identified.